Back to Florida

 Ad Valorem Tax

-A tax based on the value of a property.
+A property tax based on the value of a home or land.

 Limits and Unknowns